How to Avoid Added Nitrates and Nitrites in Your Food

 Manufacturers add nitrates and nitrites to foods such as cured sandwich meats, bacon, salami or sausages to give them color and to prolong their shelf life.
 When added to processed foods in this way, both nitrates and nitrites can form nitrosamines in the body, which can increase your risk of developing cancer.

 The major concern is a class of synthetic food preservatives that includes sodium or potassium nitrates and nitrites, which food companies put in cured meat to preserve its color, prevent fats from going rancid and keep bacteria from growing.

 These chemicals also contaminate drinking water because of nitrogen-based fertilizers as well as livestock and human waste.
 This is most dangerous for infants, who can develop a rare but serious condition known as methemoglobinemia, or “blue baby syndrome,” from drinking contaminated water.
 Nitrates and nitrites may also affect pregnancy outcomes.
 The EPA has more details about nitrite in drinking water here.

 Keep in mind that there’s a difference between the nitrates that are added to foods and those that occur naturally in produce such as spinach and celery.
 The naturally occurring nitrates in food come with vitamin C and other compounds that inhibit conversion into nitrosamines.
 There is no data to suggest that naturally occurring nitrates are harmful, so keep on eating those healthful foods.

-Here’s how to keep nitrates and nitrites off your plate:
+Here’s how to keep added nitrates and nitrites out of your body:

-1. Minimize consumption of processed foods and cured meat products like hot dogs, sausage, and cold cuts.
-Check labels carefully though—these compounds are also found in other products that contain processed meat and even some meat-free products.
+- Minimize your consumption of processed foods and cured meat products such as hot dogs, sausage and cold cuts.

-5. Eat a diet high in antioxidants.
-Certain vitamins, like vitamin C, can reduce the conversion of nitrates.
+- Eat a diet high in antioxidants.
+Vitamin C and certain other vitamins can reduce the conversion of nitrates and nitrites to nitrosamines.